Richard Rahilly

-Richard Rahilly (1839–1896), was a grocer, entrepreneur, justice of the peace and nationalist public representative in Ballylongford, Co, Kerry, in the latter part of the 19th century.
+Richard Rahilly (1839–1896), was a grocer, entrepreneur, justice of the peace and nationalist public representative in Ballylongford, County Kerry, in the latter part of the 19th century.

 At a nationalist meeting in 1877 in Ballylongford, he seconded a vote of confidence in the nationalist MP, Rowland Ponsonby Blennerhassett.
 He was appointed a Justice of the Peace in 1890 and was a member of the Board of Guardians of Listowel Poor Law Union.